Hello there, in this article we would be sharing with you top 3 reasons to invest in Nigerian Farmland in 2022.

 In recent years, billionaires like Bill Gates have significantly invested in farmland, currently owning 270,000 acres of farmland, making him the largest private owner of farmland in America.
 It makes one wonder why an established name in tech is interested in the farmland.
 In fact, it would interest you to know that the Gates family own the soil where the potatoes in McDonald’s French fries grow as well as the onions that make up Americans dinner every night.

 There are a number of reasons for these investments.
 These are the same reasons why the average investor today knows that farmland in Nigeria has been identified as a goldmine.
 Here are five reasons you should invest in farmland:

 1. People always need to eat

 With over 200 million mouths to feed, farming and the need for agricultural products are in even more demand.
 By 2050, Nigeria’s population will have hit over 400 million to become with the world’s most populated nation.
-This implies the need for more food production as people are always in demand of it.
+This implies the need for more production as food will always be in demand.

 Even with the scourge of the Covid-19 pandemic in 2020, the demand for food remained at a constant high.
 Investment in farmland, therefore, capitalises on the rise in people’s demand for food.

 2. Cheaper and smartest form of real estate

 The value of an acre of land is several times its initial worth after a while.
 How much more is the value of farmland?
 This form of investment is actually a cheaper and smarter real estate option as the same price of N50,000,000 that gets you a plot of land at Lekki can get you 200 acres of land in Ogbomoso, which is 1,200 plots.

 Even better, farmlands have a better prospect of transitioning to another real estate asset class.
 Many cities of today were really just the farmlands of yesterday.
 If you’re looking to invest in real estate with significant appreciation, farmland is the smart choice to make.